Poisoning of Alexander Litvinenko: Illness and poisoning

 On 1 November 2006, Litvinenko suddenly fell ill.
 Earlier that day he had met two Russian ex-KGB officers, Andrey Lugovoy and Dmitry Kovtun, at the Pine Bar of the Millennium Hotel in London.
 Lugovoy is a former bodyguard of Russian ex-Prime Minister Yegor Gaidar (also reportedly poisoned in November 2006) and later the chief of security for the Russian TV channel ORT.
 Litvinenko had also had lunch at Itsu, a sushi restaurant on Piccadilly in London, with an Italian officer and "nuclear expert", Mario Scaramella, to whom he made allegations regarding Romano Prodi's connections with the KGB.
 Scaramella, attached to the Mitrokhin Commission investigating KGB penetration of Italian politics, claimed to have information on the death of Anna Politkovskaya, 48, a journalist who was killed at her Moscow apartment in October 2006.
 He passed Litvinenko papers supposedly concerning her fate.
 On 20 November, it was reported that Scaramella had gone into hiding and feared for his life.

-On the evening of 1 November, Litvinenko began vomiting and later developed bloody diarrhea.
+In the evening, Litvinenko began vomiting and later developed bloody diarrhea.
 At one point, he could not walk without assistance.
 As the pain intensified, Litvinenko asked his wife to call an ambulance, before being hospitalized on 3 November.
 For several days, Litvinenko's condition worsened as doctors searched for the cause of the illness.
 Surrounded by friends, Litvinenko became physically weak, and spent periods unconscious.
 On his deathbed, Litvinenko stated to detectives that he believed President Putin had directly ordered his assassination.
 Three days before his death, photographs were taken of Litvinenko and released to the public.
 "I want the world to see what they did to me," he said.